-Support for providing access to affordable, quality healthcare for all Americans dropped between 2008 and 2009 in Western Kentucky and across the state.
-Still, the majority of adults in Western Kentucky and the state as a whole favored providing access to healthcare for all Americans (see Figures 2-4).
+Support for providing access to affordable, quality healthcare for all Americans dropped between 2008 and 2009 in Northern Kentucky and across the state.
+Still, the majority of adults in Northern Kentucky and the state as a whole favored providing access to healthcare for all Americans.
+In 2009, Northern Kentuckians were slightly more in favor than Kentuckians in general of providing access to healthcare for all Americans even if it means raising taxes or a major role for the federal government (see Figures 2-4).